FiQCI/fiqci-examples/qiskit/README.md

 # Helmi Qiskit Examples

-Examples made through Qiskit which are optimised for use on Helmi.
-These examples were made with the aim to show how simple quantum jobs can be run on Helmi and to also demonstate the differences in results between the simulator and the real quantum computer.
+Examples made with Qiskit which are optimised for use on Helmi.
+These examples were made with the aim to show how simple quantum jobs can be run on Helmi and to demonstate the differences in results between the simulator and a real quantum computer.
 Therefore each example has the option to run with a simulator or with the Quantum Computer, Helmi.
-Running jobs on Helmi requires submitting of jobs through SLURM with the `--partition q_fiqci` option.
+Running jobs on Helmi requires submitting of jobs through the LUMI supercomputer using SLURM with the `--partition q_fiqci` option.
+Alternatively one can access Helmi through the LUMI web interface, where it is possible to access Helmi from a Jupyter notebook enviroment.

 ## Example list